awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/proserv-getting-started.md

 1. Add details of your request, including whether you want the product to be public or private\.
 If private, provide the account IDs you want to access, and then select **Submit** to send your request,

 **Note**
-To make a product visible in the public AWS Marketplacecatalog requires a product review by the AWS Marketplace Seller Operations team to ensure that the product meets the product guidelines \(see [Requirements for professional services products ](proserv-product-guidelines.md)\)\.
+To make a product visible in the public AWS Marketplace catalog requires a product review by the AWS Marketplace Seller Operations team to ensure that the product meets the product guidelines \(see [Requirements for professional services products ](proserv-product-guidelines.md)\)\.
 The request can take several days to complete\.

 ## Removing a professional services product<a name="proserv-remove-product"></a>